Sony A7 III vs A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A7 III and the A7R III are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the A7 III followed on from the Sony A7 II.
+The A7 III is a recent model that features in the current product line-up of Sony.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A7 III and the Sony A7R III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.